This is my first post on the blog and as such, I would like to start by greeting ToAks for giving me such an opportunity.

-MYTH #1: DS3 is easy because it features infinite ammos.
+MYTH #1: DS3 is easy because it features infinite ammo.

-Ammos in DS3 are not infinite, even though there are glitches that can help you in this department.
-Inside DS3 ammos are UNIVERSAL, meaning that you can use an ammo clip regardless of the weapon you are currently equipping.
+Ammos in DS3 is not infinite, even though there are glitches that can help you in this department.
+Inside DS3 ammo is UNIVERSAL, meaning that you can use an ammo clip regardless of the weapon you are currently equipping.

-At start I DID think it was a big help to gamers (which I didn’t mind since I don’t have much time to spare these days), but truth is (IMHO) that ammos won’t help you much if you didn’t craft a good weapon.
-This is particularly true if you are a trophy hunter, since you will need to fire-burn, acid-burn, chop and electrocute various kind of necromorphs.
+At the start, I DID think it was a big help to gamers (which I didn’t mind since I don’t have much time to spare these days), but truth is (IMHO) that ammo won’t help you much if you didn’t craft a good weapon.
+This is particularly true if you are a trophy hunter since you will need to fire-burn, acid-burn, chop and electrocute various kind of Necromorphs.

-These operations require using different weapon parts that not always fit on the same assembly.
+These operations require using different weapon parts that not always fit in the same assembly.

 MYTH #2: DS3 feels more like a shooter than a survival horror.